keelanstuart/sfxPackager/README.md

 PackageForTheWeb from InstallShield.

 More complicated operations can be done with the integrated JavaScript-ish capability.
 You can write scripts that run during initialization, per file, and at successful completion.
-If you want to see what functions are available, you'll currently have to look in the code.
+A brief overview of the functions availableis in the guide.

 I'll be happy to answer any questions.